2026 VA Disability Compensation Rates & Benefits Guide

 Your monthly check is only part of the picture.

-Depending on your rating, you may also qualify for:
+Depending on your rating, your medical condition and your family structure, you may also qualify for:

 • Free or low-cost VA health care